isovector/certainty-by-construction/src/book/1-agda.lagda.md

 ```

 You will have noticed that `type:Bool : Set` itself looks a great deal like a
 typing judgment.
-And in fact, it is. `Set` is one of the few built-in things in
+And in fact, it is. `type:Set` is one of the few built-in
-Agda, and it corresponds, as a first approximation, to "the type of all types."
+things in Agda, and it corresponds as a first approximation to "the type of all
+types."
 That is, the judgment `type:Bool : Set` says "`type:Bool` is a type."

-Since
-`type:Bool` is a type, we are therefore justified in saying that `def:false` and
+And therefore, since `type:Bool` is a type, we are thus justified in saying
-`def:true` are of type `type:Bool`.
+that `def:false` and `def:true` are of type `type:Bool`.

 But we can't just put any old thing on the right side of the typing colon!
 Try, for example, adding the following judgment to our postulate block: